 If you are like most companies or product managers, you probably don’t know where you are in your S-Curve.

-Don’t wait until the Decline Phase to start working on your Second Curve.
-Preemptive problem-solving and reinvention is the best way to maintain success with your product and business.
+Don’t wait until the Decline Phase to work on your Second Curve.
+Preemptive problem-solving and reinvention are the best ways to maintain success with your product and business.